MarketingPipeline/Awesome-CSS-Resources/README.md

 [water.css:](https://github.com/kognise/water.css) A drop-in collection of CSS styles to make simple websites just a little nicer

-[wired-elements:](https://github.com/rough-stuff/wired-elements) Collection of custom elements that appear hand drawn.
+[wired-elements:](https://github.com/rough-stuff/wired-elements) A collection of custom elements that appear hand drawn.
 Great for wireframes or a fun look.

 [Wireframe:](https://github.com/agauniyal/wireframe) A minimal wireframing css-framework. 🎈